This is the multi-page printable view of this section. Click here to print.

 2. Go to General > VPN & Device Management

-4. Select Automatic to temporarily revert to the system defaults
+4. Select Automatic to temporarily restore system default settings

 1. Open the Settings app